Missouri Court Records

 - All offenses, violations, or infractions to be expunged

-- The date the petitioner was charged for the offense (s), and
+- The date the petitioner was charged for the offense(s)

 - The case number and name of the court for each case.

 The court clerk shall give notice of the petition filed to the office of the prosecuting attorney or circuit attorney that prosecuted the petitioner.
-If the attorney objects to the petioles, he must communicate it in writing within 30 days after receipt of the notice.
+If the attorney objects to the petition, he must communicate it in writing within 30 days after receipt of the notice.
 The court will set a date for a hearing on the matter and shall give sufficient notice to all parties listed as defendants.
 The court will consider the following criteria to decide whether or not the arrest record should be expunged:

 - When the petition was filed, sufficient time had lapsed (one year for misdemeanor and three weeks for felony).